MicrosoftDocs/biztalk-docs/his/core/5250-client-status-line1.md

  **Status Indicators** These indicators are only true when red.

- **SA (System Available)** The AS/400 is operating and is available to the computer.
+ **SA (System Available)** The IBM System i is operating and is available to the computer.

- **MW (Message Waiting)** The AS/400 has one or more messages for you.
+ **MW (Message Waiting)** The IBM System i has one or more messages for you.

  **KS (Keyboard Shift)** The keyboard is in shifted mode.

  **IM (Insert Mode)** Characters inserted into an existing field will not type over the existing data.

- **II (Input Inhibited)** Keyboard input is not being accepted by the AS/400.
+ **II (Input Inhibited)** Keyboard input is not being accepted by the IBM System i.
 Try pressing the ERROR RESET key.
 If it is still highlighted, the system is processing your request.

- **KB (Keystroke Buffering)** Keystrokes are being saved in a temporary buffer (storage space), because keyboard input is not being accepted by the AS/400 (as indicated by the II indicator).
+ **KB (Keystroke Buffering)** Keystrokes are being saved in a temporary buffer (storage space), because keyboard input is not being accepted by the IBM System i (as indicated by the II indicator).
 After the II indicator goes off, the keystrokes will be processed.
 To clear the keystroke buffering, press the ERROR RESET key.

- **System and Device Indicators** These indicators appear only when the Client is connected to the AS/400.
+ **System and Device Indicators** These indicators appear only when the Client is connected to the IBM System i.

 ## See Also
  [5250 Client](../core/5250-client1.md)